HMCS Victoria (SSK 876): Construction and career

 The submarine's keel was laid down as HMS Unseen at Cammell Laird's Birkenhead yard on 12 August 1987.
 The submarine was launched on 14 November 1989 and commissioned into the Royal Navy on 20 July 1991.
 Unseen was decommissioned on 6 April 1994, and placed in reserve in June.

 Transfer and Canadian service

 Looking to discontinue the operation of diesel-electric boats, the British government offered to sell Unseen and her sister submarines to Canada in 1993.
 The offer was accepted in 1998.
-The four boats were leased to the Canadians for US$427 million, plus US$98 million for upgrades and alteration to Canadian standards.
+The four boats were leased to the Canada for US$427 million, plus US$98 million for upgrades and alteration to Canadian standards.

 Unseen was the first to be reactivated, and was due to enter service in May 2000.
 However, problems were discovered with the piping welds on all four submarines, which delayed the reactivation.
 Unseen was handed over to the Canadian Navy on 6 October 2000 and departed for Canada on 9 October.
 For the majority of the transit across the Atlantic, the submarine travelled submerged, arriving on 23 October.
 The submarine was commissioned into Maritime Command as Victoria at Halifax, Nova Scotia on 2 December 2000.